ritams/cnsd2022-website/README.md

-# cnsd2022-website
+# CNSD 2022 Website

-This a a Hugo based static site for the conference on nonlinear systems and dynamics
+This is the main repository of the website of the Conference on Nonlinear Systems and Dynamics 2022, to be held in December 2022.